keenlabs/KeenClient-Java/README.md

         sdk.dir=<Android SDK path>

+If you use Intellij IDE, `local.properties` file should be create in a root directory of project.

 #### "RuntimeException: Stub!" error in JUnit tests

 This is usually caused by the Android SDK being before JUnit in your classpath.
 (Android includes a stubbed version of JUnit.)
 To fix this, move JUnit ahead of the Android SDK so it gets picked up first.